superadi04/cdp-sdk/python/README.md

 ## CDP SDK

 This module contains the Python CDP SDK, which is a library that provides a client for interacting with the [Coinbase Developer Platform (CDP)](https://docs.cdp.coinbase.com/).
-It includes a CDP Client for interacting with EVM and Solana APIs to create accounts and send transactions, as well as authentication tools for interacting directly with the CDP APIs.
+It includes a CDP Client for interacting with EVM and Solana APIs to create accounts and send transactions, policy APIs to govern transaction permissions, as well as authentication tools for interacting directly with the CDP APIs.

 ## Documentation